 You have several choices for the layout of the HTML pages.
 You can create simple pages: one HTML file for each topic, with no navigational aids besides the links already present in the topic text.
 You can also have a navigation header added to the top of each HTML file, with links to a table of contents, and index, the previous and the next topic.

 You can also provide your readers with more navigational options by having HelpScribble create a framed page that shows the table of contents or the index in the left frame, and the topic text in the right pane.

 Note that HelpScribble is a Windows application.
-If you do not have a Windows machine, you can run HelpScribble under VMware or Win4Lin.
+If you do not have a Windows machine, you can run HelpScribble in a virtual machine or using WINE.

 If you develop your Linux applications using Borland Kylix, you can easily provide integrated, context-sensitive help using the HTML files created by HelpScribble's Web Help feature.

 You are free to download the Simple HTML HelpViewer.
 Simple HTML HelpViewer is an implementation of the ICustomHelpViewer.
 It allows you to add context-sensitive help to your Kylix 2 and Delphi 6 CLX applications.
 Simple HTML HelpViewer allows you to use ordinary HTML files for context-sensitive help and to display them on a form that is part of your application, rather than trying to figure out which web browser the user has.